 “We’ve overachieved against most of our performance targets for the RAAF over the years and this reputation has played a major role in securing the agreement with the US Navy,” Mr Sanderson said.

-“It is a welcome boost to the economy during the Covid-19 pandemic and will create up to 10 new jobs at our Ipswich facility.”
+“It is a welcome boost to the economy during the Covid-19 pandemic and will create up to 10 new jobs at our facility in Queensland, Australia.”

 Under this arrangement, the first repaired product for the F/A 18 Super Hornet and Growler F414 engines has already been produced at the new TAE Aerospace facility in Australia.